kumbulanit/t-sql/tech company/untitled/Module 4/Lesson3_Querying_with_Outer_Joins.md

     FROM Employees emp
     INNER JOIN EmployeeProjects ep ON emp.EmployeeID = ep.EmployeeID
     INNER JOIN Projects p ON ep.ProjectID = p.ProjectID
-    WHERE emp.IsActive = 1 AND p.Status = 'In Progress'
+    WHERE emp.IsActive = 1 AND p.IsActive = 'In Progress'
 ) ep ON d.DepartmentID = ep.DepartmentID;
 ```